karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 We attach our own function to jQuery's `$.expr[:]` object named `textIs`.
 The first parameter is the DOM element being compared (we could convert that to a jQuery object if we needed to).
 The second parameter is the index of this particular element with respect to all potential matches.
 The meta parameter is information about the actual selector - you can think of it as the captures from a regular expression, and you'll probably need to `console.log(meta)` to get a sense for what part you are interested in.
 The last parameter is an array of all the potentially found elements (so `stack[index] == obj`) - this is useful if your selector is doing something relative to other elements.

 #### Hierarchy Flattening ####
 There's at least one thing which isn't intuitive about how selectors work (well, to me at least).
-Despite the fact that the DOM is a hierarchy, the `jQuery` method always flattens results.
+Despite the fact that the DOM is a hierarchy, the `jQuery` method always flattens the results.
 What do I mean by this?
 Say we wanted to add a class to the last column of every row.
 You might be tempted to try:

 	$('tbody tr').children('td:last').addClass('last');